 Meet The Staff

-At age 13, EYO Assistant Conductor Mrs. Deborah Boos decided to become a music teacher, and shared that decision with her school music teacher.
+At age 13, EYO Assistant Conductor Mrs. Deborah Boos decided to become a music teacher and shared that decision with her school music teacher.
 Eight years later, that teacher became the district’s Music and Fine Arts Department Head, and Debbie was his first hire.
-She had recently received her Bachelor’s degree in Music Education with a concentration in flute from Grove City College, PA., where she studied with David Tessmer of the Pittsburgh New Music Ensemble, and began teaching general and instrumental music in her home town of Wappingers Falls, NY.
-She later received her M.S. in Music Education from Central Connecticut State University, studying flute with Sharon Davis.
-Previous teachers were Beatrice Keram (Juilliard), Janet Arms (Hartt School of Music), and Nancy Bostwick.
+She had recently graduated from Grove City College in PA with a Bachelor’s degree in Music Ed. (concentration in flute) where she studied with David Tessmer of the Pittsburgh New Music Ensemble.
+She began her teaching career in general and instrumental music in her hometown of Wappingers Falls, NY.
+She later received her M.S. in Music Ed. from Central Connecticut State University, studying flute with Sharon Davis.
+Other flute teachers included Beatrice Keram (Juilliard), Janet Arms (Hartt School of Music/Juilliard).
 Mrs. Boos’ conducting teachers include Dr. Douglas A. Browne, Francis E. Pittock, Jerry Nowak and Dr. Scott Shuler.

-Performing as a freelance musician, Debbie Boos has played in community bands as guest soloist on flute and piccolo, and in pit orchestras and opera orchestras.
+Performing as a freelance musician, Debbie Boos has played in community bands as guest soloist on flute and piccolo, and in pit and opera orchestras.
 She enjoys choral singing.
-Mrs. Boos has taught private flute lessons continuously since age sixteen, when her own teacher asked her to assist in her studio.
-She has subsequently taught preschoolers to senior citizens.
+Mrs. Boos has taught private flute lessons since age sixteen, when her own teacher asked her to assist in her studio.
+She has subsequently taught music to preschoolers through senior citizens.
 She has come to learn that the art of education is rooted in encouraging people to reach beyond what they believe possible.
-Outside of the classroom, Mrs. Boos enjoys cake decorating, home DIY projects, cooking and travel.
+Outside of the classroom, Mrs. Boos enjoys her grandchildren, cake decorating, home DIY projects, cooking and travel.